treesakul/kustomization-example/README.md

-# kustomization-example
+#  Kustomization chart example
-An example of a Kustomization chart
+An example of a Kustomization chart that demonstrates how to customize Kubernetes resources using Kustomize.